eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

     })
 }
 ```
-In this example, we have a hard-coded data structure containing all our initial elements which are set as the model.
+In this example, we have a hard-coded data structure containing all the initial elements which are set in the model.
-Be aware that by defining the model this way we are defining the model schema and not the actual model.
-Because of that, we should use the types for our nodes, edges, etc. from `sprotty-protocol` and not the `sprotty` main package.
+Be aware that by defining the model this way we are defining the *model schema* and not the actual model itself.
+Due to this, we should use the types for our nodes, edges, etc. from `sprotty-protocol` and not the `sprotty` main package.

-After defining the model schema we can then use methods like `addElements()` from the `LocalDataSource` to add new nodes at the click of a button.
-The `LocalDataSource` then handles updating the model and notifying the `ActionDispatcher` about the update so that the view can receive an animated update.
+After defining the model schema we can then use methods like `addElements()` from our `LocalDataSource` to add new nodes at the click of a button.
+The `LocalDataSource` then handles updating the model and notifying the `ActionDispatcher` about the update, so that the view can receive an animated update.

-Through methods like this, the `LocalModelSource` can also be used as a facade over the action-based API of Sprotty.
+Through methods like the ones outlined above, the `LocalModelSource` can also be used as a facade over the action-based API of Sprotty.
 It handles actions for bounds calculation and model updates.

 ## Diagram Server
-When having the source based on which we want to generate the Diagram remotely, like in a worker or on a remote server, we can use Sprotty's DiagramServer.
+When the model needs to be generated from a remote source, like in a worker or from a server, we can use Sprotty's `DiagramServer` model source.
 It communicates with the client through so-called `Action` objects which can be serialized to plain JSON.

-On client-side, instead of registering an actual `ModelSource` we use a `DiagramServerProxy`.
+On the client-side, instead of registering an actual `ModelSource` we can use a `DiagramServerProxy`.
 The Proxy handles the communication and forwards actions to the `ActionDipatcher`.
 Out of the box, Sprotty offers the `WebSocketDiagramServerProxy` for communicating through WebSockets with the `DiagramServer`.
 Should a different form of communication be necessary we would have to [create a custom proxy](#creating-a-custom-model-source-proxy).

-Using the `WebSocketDiagramServerProxy` is simple. we just need to call `listen` on the ModelSource and hand it the WebSocket we're communicating with.
+Using the `WebSocketDiagramServerProxy` is quite simple. we just need to call `listen` on the ModelSource and pass it the WebSocket we're communicating with.
 ```Typescript
 const modelSource = container.get<WebSocketDiagramServerProxy>(TYPES.ModelSource);
 modelSource.listen(websocket);
 ```

-For creating `DiagramServer` itself, let's look at an example.
+For creating the `DiagramServer` itself, let's look at an example.
 ```Typescript
 // Creating a new websocket server const wss = new WebSocketServer.Server({ port: 8080 });